talezion/COR_Design_Pattern_Swift/README.md

 ```

-Now that we have a chain, responsible for executing handler objects, we can go ahead `handler`, but first, we want to start adding handler types
+Now that we have a chain responsible for executing handler objects, we can go ahead and create a new `handler`.
+But first, we want to add a handler type to support the handler

     2. Add a handler type in HandlerType.